sonykus/vagrant-chef-mongodb/README.md

 Before you tell me, I DO KNOW that:
 - I've used some quick-and-dirty scripting here and there, some parts could be done in far more elegant ways.
 I might come back with improvements over time.
 Right now, the whole thing just works as it is.
 There is room for improvement, and further extensions.
 Feel free to contribute!
 - There is a (much-much better!) "mongodb" cookbook available on the Supermarket, and I could have used that one, readily made.
 Yes, you can download it and use it, it's really cool.
 Here in this project, I wanted to create a small sample cookbook myself.
-(See "Targets" above.)
+(See "Goals" above.)

 WHAT'S IN THE BOX: